Real Estate in Hungary

 If you are thinking about moving to Hungary, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "I would say outside the city lower but inside the city normal for most US cities and lower for cities like NYC and DC.
 The average cost for a 1200 square ft. apartment is around the same price usds.
 If you get a good deal that would include utilities.
 We pay 720. usds on the average for a 1 bedroom apartment including utilities.
-We were lucky," explained one person living in Budapest, Hungary.
+We were lucky," explained one expat living in Budapest, Hungary.

 Should I buy or rent a home in Hungary?